 Marla Stone, MA, CMC, PCC, CSS

-Aside from Marla's coaching experience garnered over the past eight years, she has completed numerous programs to enhance her skills and knowledge in order to best support her clients' needs, both teen and adult.
+Aside from Marla's coaching experience garnered over the past 14 years, she has completed numerous programs to enhance her skills and knowledge in order to best support her clients' needs, both teen and adult.

 Marla's educational background and qualifications include:

-- Master of Arts Degree from Tufts University with Graduate Internship at Boston Children's Hospital.
+- Master of Arts Degree from Tufts University with a Graduate Internship at Boston Children's Hospital.
 As a child development major, with a concentration in clinical developmental psychology, her focus was on stress and coping with ADHD and learning differences.
-Gradute work provided Marla with a solid understanding of child and adolescent development and the realization that multiple factors and resources need to be taken into account when meeting a client's needs.
-No matter the age of the client, their challenges impact not only the individual, but the family and community, as well.
+Graduate work provided Marla with a solid understanding of child and adolescent development and the realization that multiple factors and resources need to be taken into account when meeting a client's needs.
+No matter the age of the client, their challenges impact not only the individual but the family and community, as well.